-Your Essential Guide: 2026 US Admissions Timeline for UK Students
+Your Essential Guide: 2026 US Admissions Timeline for Students

-Navigating the US university application process from the UK can feel like a marathon, not a sprint.
-This interactive checklist is designed to help you stay organised and hit every key milestone for September 2026 entry.
+Navigating the US university application process can feel like a marathon, not a sprint.
 Tick off each item as you complete it and track your progress!

 Research US Universities: Explore different types (liberal arts, large research, public/private), academic programs, locations, and campus cultures.